10 things that changed in J&K after the abrogation of Article 370

 No confusion

-The young Kashmiris are gradually coming out of the idea that they enjoy more political rights than the people of the rest of India.
+The young Kashmiris are gradually coming out of the idea that they are entitled to more political rights than the people of the rest of India.
 The narrative of special status had fuelled secessionist sentiments in the Valley, and politicians exploited it further.
-It's heartening to see children attending school round the year, locals venturing out in parks and going on family picnics and doing all normal things they missed during three decades of terrorism.
+It's heartening to see children attending school round the year, locals venturing out in parks and going on family picnics, and doing all the normal things they missed during three decades of terrorism.
+The huge participation in local, state, and parliamentary elections is proof of people's faith in the system.

 Sending the Right signal